kyverno/KDP/proposals/resource_cache.md

 However, to leverage resource caching, users can convert API calls to the new `resourceCache` declaration.

-Here are some API calls from sample policies along with the correspinding `resourceCache` declarations:
+Here are some API calls from sample policies along with the corresponding `resourceCache` declarations:

 https://kyverno.io/policies/other/e-l/ensure-production-matches-staging/ensure-production-matches-staging/